 Employees of Foreign Governments or International Organizations

-Wages Paid to Employees of Foreign Governments and International Organizations
+Wages Paid to Employees of Foreign Governments

 - A provision in a tax treaty or consular convention between the United States and their country, or